CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 ### 3. Set your bearer token in your request headers

-You must include your bearer token in the authorization header when requesting data from /Group, /Patient, and other endpoints in the sandbox or production environment.
+Include your bearer token in the authorization header when requesting data in the sandbox and production environments.
 “Bearer” must be included in the header with a capital B and followed by a space.

 {% include copy_snippet.html code=Snippet6 language="yaml" %}

 ## Guides

-Once you have a bearer token, learn [how to access claims data]({{ '/placeholder' | relative_url }}).
-This documentation can be used for both the sandbox and production environments, which are nearly identical.
-The biggest differences, as noted above, are the credentials you use and the URL in your requests.
+Once you have a bearer token, begin [accessing claims data]({{ '/access-claims-data' | relative_url }}).
+The production and sandbox environments use the same workflow, endpoints, and resource types.

 ## Sandbox credentials

-Sandbox credentials allow anyone to access synthetic claims data.
-BCDA has provided credentials for sample model entities which differ in the size of their data sets, ranging from 50 to 30,000 synthetic enrollees.
-This allows you to retrieve test claims data for whichever number of enrollees best matches the needs of your organization.
+Sandbox credentials allow anyone to access test claims data.
 These credentials will not work in the production environment.

-Remember that when getting a bearer token with sandbox credentials, you’ll need to use the sandbox URL (sandbox.bcda.cms.gov) in your requests.
+Sample data sets vary in size, ranging from 50 to 30,000 synthetic enrollees, to best match the needs of your model entity.

 ### Adjudicated claims data sets - 5 simple sizes
-Adjudicated claims data is available to all eligible model entities.
-These 5 data sets are simple approximations of BCDA data.
-They are designed to test the stress of retrieving and downloading large data files into your internal ingestion processes.
-However, the data in these API payloads won’t reflect the distribution of disease and demographic information you might expect from production data.
+The data sets are designed to test the stress of retrieving and downloading large data files into your internal ingestion processes.
+However, the test data may not reflect an accurate distribution of disease and demographic information.

 #### Extra-small model entity (50 synthetic enrollees)